Indian81/-N-Official-Mod-for-Shell-Shockers-Aimbot-ESP-and-More-/README.md

 The Mod was inspired by onlypuppy7's LibertyMutualV1 https://greasyfork.org/en/scripts/484168-libertymutualv1-for-shell-shockers. 🔥ঔৣƗNĐƗȺ»ŦłǤɆⱤঔৣ🔥made some useful tools to it and a gui.
 ChatGPT was used for simplifying the event listeners with document.getElementById.

 ###Why  ঔৣƗNĐƗȺ»Official Mod for Shell Shockers
- ঔৣƗNĐƗȺ»Official Mod for Shell Shockers  is a modern mod that is simple, open source, & has NO bloatware (Zortalious).
+ ঔৣƗNĐƗȺ»Official Mod for Shell Shockers  is a modern mod that is simple, open source, & has NO bloatware/adware (Zortalious).

 We don't advertise some random Discord server or beg you for good reviews on Greasyfork (Bertalious).

 The GUI is really simple, but still has customization (Zuckalious).